Ascension Island: World War II

-The Island was under direct control of the Board of Admiralty until 1922.

 During World War II, to supply and augment extensive amphibious aircraft antisubmarine patrol operations ongoing from the early days of the war, the United States built an airbase on Ascension Island, known as "Wideawake", after a nearby colony of sooty terns (locally called 'wideawake' birds because of their loud, distinctive constant (day-and-night) cawing chatter).
 The airbase, which was under construction by the 38th Combat Engineer Battalion of the Army Corps of Engineers, was unexpectedly visited by two British Fairey Swordfish torpedo planes on 15 June 1942.
 According to one of the pilots, Peter Jinks, the planes were fired upon before being recognised as allies.
 The Swordfish had to land on the unfinished airstrip, thus becoming the first aircraft to land on Ascension Island proper, which had long served as an anti-submarine warfare base for Consolidated PBY Catalina flying boats.
 The event was commemorated with a postage stamp 15 June 1982.

 The airfield was used by the US military as a stopping point for American aircraft crossing the Atlantic Ocean on the way to theatres of operation in Europe and Africa.
 American bombers based at Wideawake were engaged in the Laconia incident.
 The only local military action during World War II occurred on 9 December 1941.
 At around mid-day, the approached Georgetown on the surface with the intention of sinking any ships at anchor or shelling the cable station.
 Fort Bedford, a two-gun shore battery at Cross Hill, above Georgetown, fired on the submarine.
 The guns scored no hits but the U-boat submerged and retreated.
 The battery remains largely intact, together with its guns, BL 5.5 inch Mark I naval guns removed from during a refit in Malta in 1938.
 The airbase fell into disuse following the American departure at the end of World War II.